 Simpplr Research just fielded a survey on the state of internal communications.
 We’ll be sure to share the insights once the research is completed, but the preliminary results highlighted an issue plaguing most internal communicators.

-The biggest challenge for internal communications today is: “employees aren’t engaged or incentivized to partake in internal communications.”
+The biggest challenge for internal communications and communicating with employees today is: “employees aren’t engaged or incentivized to partake in internal communications.”
 Admittedly, this is a difficult challenge.
 Landing corporate communications is hard because it’s not like our company news is ESPN or People Magazine.
 But part of it is on us: employees aren’t engaged because we haven’t sold them and we continue to make common communication mistakes.

 Here are 12 common communication mistakes in the workplace: